-Bucatini with Burst Tomatoes is a gloriously healthy pasta recipe made with juicy, colorful cherry tomatoes and fresh basil ~ no matter what the calendar says, this recipe screams summer!
+Bucatini with Burst Tomatoes is a gloriously healthy pasta recipe made with juicy, colorful cherry tomatoes and fresh basil ~ we make this simple summer dinner on repeat all season long!

 Bucatini with Burst Tomatoes is as simple as it sounds

-I love all the colors of the heirloom cherries, and since they’re mixed varieties, you get lots of variation in flavor and texture, but definitely use the red ones if that’s what you have.
 The important thing is a splash (1/2 cup for you recipe lovers) of white wine and some fresh basil.
-Cover and cook until everything bursts, about 10 minutes, and then toss with the pasta.
+Cover and cook until most of the tomatoes burst, about 5-10 minutes, and then toss with the pasta.
 Garnish with more basil and oil, and some Parmigiano Reggiano cheese.
 Buy the good stuff for a dish like this where it’s one of a very few ingredients.

 Bucatini with Burst Tomatoes